sovayle/sovayle.github.io/_posts/2022-3-4-Basic Cybersecurity Knowledge.md

 # CIA Triad: Confidentiality Integrity Availability

-Confidentiality: Keeping an organisation's data private & only authorized users are able to access it
+Confidentiality: Keeping an organisation's data private & only authorized users are able to access it {style: justified}

 Integrity: The data can be trusted and it has not been altered